bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 ## 3. Pre-Order Parts for JLCPCB

 There are a few parts that JLCPCB doesn't stock normally.
-You can either pre-order these parts through JLCPCB through their Global Sourcing Service so they can be assembled for you (recommended) of you can order the parts yourself and solder them yourself (advanced).
+You can either pre-order these parts through JLCPCB so they can be assembled for you (recommended) of you can order the parts yourself and solder them yourself (advanced).

 The main parts they don't typically stock are:

-1. PDS1-S5-S5-M (JLCPCB Part #C5377809)
-2. CPC1018 This one is usually stocked these days.
+1. CPC1018 This one is usually stocked these days.
 Probably good to double check though.
-(JLCPCB Part #C133069 or #C1558973), or as a substitute CPC1019 (JLCPCB Part #C1854946 or #C2760117) And of those work fine.
+(JLCPCB Part #C133069 or #C1558973), or as a substitute CPC1019 (JLCPCB Part #C1854946 or #C2760117) Any of those work fine.

 To order these parts through JLCPCB follow these instructions: